Some Possible Adustments to our Simple Plan

 If you plan on collecting signup bonuses

 The easiest way to get lots of free airplane tickets and hotel nights is to collect credit card signup bonuses.
 We strongly recommend looking into this strategy if you are looking to move beyond the basics.
-Credit Card Signup Bonuses: The Easiest Path to Free Airplane Tickets and Hotel Nights.
+For more information see Credit Card Signup Bonuses: The Easiest Path to Free Airplane Tickets and Hotel Nights.

 If you know you are going to follow this strategy, you should start out with the Sapphire Preferred card, instead of the Sapphire Reserve.